awsdocs/aws-doc-sdk-examples/python/example_code/sts/sts_temporary_credentials/README.md

 ## Running the code

 This module contains several demonstrations of how to get temporary credentials:
-* Assume a role with and without multi-factor authentication (MFA).
+* Assume a role with and without MFA.
 * Get a session token to access APIs that require MFA.
 * Construct a federated URL that lets you connect to another AWS account through the AWS Management Console with limited permissions.

-Each script can be run from a command window.
-For example, to see the *assume role* demo, run the following at a command prompt:
+You can run each script from a command window.
+For example, to see the *assume role* demo, run the following at a command prompt.

 ```
 python assume_role.py